There are things which will change and keep on changing who ever adapts to the change with innovation will survive.

 I wanted to enable young architects to think critically and make them aware of the challenges of the real world.
 These aspects cannot be taught over a short course or an elective.
 When given the opportunity, I was keen to impart my experiences and knowledge to these budding professionals at the Academy of Architecture.
 It often transpires that students pursue architecture without realizing their true potential.
 They sometimes even lack direction after graduation.
 I want to focus on these aspects to hone their capabilities.
 In a way, things come to a full circle when you go back to your place of learning and share your experience with young minds that are eager to embark on a new journey.

 I wanted to bridge the gap between theoretical learning and practice as it transpires on-ground.
-Architecture school imparts knowledge in a highly idealistic manner whereas as practicing architects we understand the challenges of designing within various parameters like the DCR, structural constraints, budgets, and so on.
+Architecture school imparts knowledge in a highly idealistic manner whereas as practising architects we understand the challenges of designing within various parameters like the DCR, structural constraints, budgets, and so on.

 What are some common misconceptions about the practice?

 There are many; one being that a married architect-couple cannot function together optimally in the same office but in my case, my wife Puja and I complement each other’s design and executions.
 Another one is that a builder cannot be his own architect since he may compromise the design to cut costs.
 This is untrue in my case; my works have been landmark designs.
-At the same time, it is believed that a developer offers only landmark edifices adding to the skyline; but my first work Nahar Panorama is home to my entire family in divine.
+At the same time, people believe that a developer offers only landmark edifices adding to the skyline; but my first work Nahar Panorama is home to my entire family in divine.
 The other misconception that I strongly argue against is the belief that low-cost housing compromises on design or specification.
 Good design has no scope for compromise.

 What according to you is the making of good design?